amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 > [!IMPORTANT]
 > The return type of an actor method must be `Task` or `Task<T>`.
 Also, actor methods can have at most one argument.
 Both the return type and the arguments must be `System.Text.Json` serializable.

 Next, implement the actor by deriving a `ScoreActor` class from `Actor`.
-The `ScoreActor` class must also implement the `IScoreActor` interface:
+The `ScoreActor` class must implement the `IScoreActor` interface:

 ```csharp
 public class ScoreActor : Actor, IScoreActor